bostick/tabit-file-format/description/tabit-file-format-description.md

 `highestNoteBlock` is the highest allowed note for each track, stored as a byte.

-`displayMIDINoteNumbersBlock` controls whether to display MIDI note numbers for each track, stored as a byte.
+`displayMIDINoteNumbersBlock` indicates whether to display MIDI note numbers for each track, stored as a byte.

 `midiChannelBlock` is the MIDI channel for each track, stored as a byte.

-`midiChannel` can be -1, which means "Automatically assign", or can be: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10 (Drums), 11, 12, 13, 14, 15, 16.
+MIDI channel can be -1 (0xff), which means "Automatically assign", or can be: 0, 1, 2, 3, 4, 5, 6, 7, 8, 9 (Drums), 10, 11, 12, 13, 14, 15.

-`topLineTextBlock` controls whether there is text at the top of each track, stored as a byte.
+`topLineTextBlock` indicates whether there is text at the top of each track, stored as a byte.

-`bottomLineTextBlock` controls whether there is text at the bottom of each track, stored as a byte.
+`bottomLineTextBlock` indicates whether there is text at the bottom of each track, stored as a byte.

 `tuningBlock` is the difference in standard tuning for each string for each track, stored as a byte.

+Tuning values may be negative or positive.

-`drumBlock` controls whether the track is a drum track for each track, stored as a byte.
+`drumBlock` indicates whether each track is a drum track, stored as a byte.

-`title` is the title of the song.
+`title` is the title of the song, stored as a Pascal2 string.

-`artist` is who wrote or created the song.
+`artist` is who wrote or created the song, stored as a Pascal2 string.

-`album` is the album that the song was on.
+`album` is the album that the song was on, stored as a Pascal2 string.

-`transcribedBy` is who transcribed the song into TabIt.
+`transcribedBy` is who transcribed the song into TabIt, stored as a Pascal2 string.

-`comment` is a text field for comments such as lyrics.
+`comment` is a text field for comments such as lyrics, stored as a Pascal2 string.